rtaylor034/datapack-archive-finished/README.md

 ## Loggr
 **namespace: 'loggr'**

-A very simple logging api for datapack development/overseeing.
+A simple logging api for datapack development/overseeing.
  Has its own (unfinished) [readme.txt](Packs/Loggr/data/loggr/functions/readme.txt)

 All logs pushed to the front of nbt storage array `loggr:data -> logs`.<br>